MicrosoftDocs/azure-docs/articles/application-gateway/multiple-site-overview.md

 ### Feature information:

 - Multi-site listener allows you to add listeners using the same port number.
-- For multisite TLS listeners, Application Gateway uses Server Name Indication (SNI) value, that is primarily used to present clients with the domain server certificate, to route a connection to the appropriate backend pool.
+- For multisite TLS listeners, Application Gateway uses the Server Name Indication (SNI) value.
+SNI is primarily used to present clients with the domain server certificate and route a connection to the appropriate backend pool.
 This is done by picking the common name in TLS handshake data of an incoming connection.
 - Application Gateway allows domain-based routing using multisite TLS listener.
 You can use wildcard characters like asterisk (*) and question mark (?) in the host name, and up to 5 domains per multi-site TLS listener.
 For example, *.contoso.com.
 - The TCP connection inherently has no concept of hostname or domain name.
-Hence, with Layer 4 proxy the multisite listener is not supported for TCP listeners.
+Hence, with Layer 4 proxy the multisite listener isn't supported for TCP listeners.

 ## Host headers and Server Name Indication (SNI)